B-Czarnetzki/speechjoey/README.md

 Note: The speech architecture doesn't use transformers: `type: transformer` doesn't work.

 #### Highly recommended to use
-Experiment showed that the use of the following features seems essential but you are able to not use them.
+Experiments showed that the use of the following features seems essential but you are able to not use them.

 The architecture is supposed to be a character based model:
 ```